Mental & Behavioral Health

 Overview

 Many older Mainers are also experiencing challenges.
 Mental wellness impacts individuals’ quality of life and their activities at home, at work, and within their communities.
-In July-August 2023, approximately 27% of Maine adults had symptoms of anxiety or depression.
-By comparison, about 33% of adults nationwide reported these symptoms—up from just 11% in 2019.
-Maine is seeing record high drug-related deaths, and the impacts of substance use ripple through households, schools, and communities.
+In July/August 2024, approximately 18% of Maine adults had symptoms of anxiety or depression.
+An equal percentage of adults nationwide reported these symptoms—up from just 11% in 2019.
+Maine has seen record high drug-related deaths in recent years, and the impacts of substance use ripple through households, schools, and communities.

 Fig. A